runkunywang/ESE-448-Systems-Laboratory/README.md

 * LagWithPIController.slx

 ## Final Project
-The following file contains the model of a ball beam connected to a servo and controllers that control the balls position on the beam through the servo.
+The following file contains the model of a ball beam connected to a servo and controllers that control the ball's position on the beam through the servo.
 * FinalProject.slx

 ### Controller Evaluation